-A. Chronic Hepatitis C Infection (must meet all):
+A. Hepatitis C Infection (must meet all):

 - 1. Diagnosis of chronic hepatitis C virus (HCV) infection as evidenced by detectable serum HCV ribonucleic acid (RNA) levels by quantitative assay in the last 6 months; - 2.
-Age \geq 18 years; - Confirmed HCV genotype is 1; Chart note documentation and copies of labs results are required - 4.
-Member must use sofosvubir/velpatasvir (Epclusa[®]) (authorized generic preferred) or Mavyret[®], unless both are contraindicated or clinically significant adverse effects are experienced; - 5.
+Age \geq 18 years; - 3.
+Confirmed HCV genotype is 1; Chart note documentation and copies of labs results are required - 4.
+Member must use sofosvubir/velpatasvir (Epclusa® authorized generic) or Mavyret®, unless both are contraindicated or clinically significant adverse effects are experienced; (see Appendix E); - Coadministration with omeprazole up to 20 mg is not considered acceptable medical justification for inability to use Epclusa - 5.
 If cirrhosis is present, confirmation of Child-Pugh A status; - 6.
-Life expectancy \geq 12 months with HCV treatment; - 7.
+Life expectancy ≥ 12 months with HCV treatment; - 7.
 Prescribed regimen is consistent with an FDA or AASLD-IDSA recommended regimen (in Section III Dosage and Administration);